pimcore/platform-version/doc/01_Setup.md

 :::caution

 Keep in mind that the `pimcore/platform-version` repository does not specify required packages.
-It only specifies conflicting packages to ensure only compatible versions are installed.
+It only specifies conflicting packages to ensure compatible versions are installed.
 The command `composer require pimcore/platform-version --update-with-all-dependencies` will therefore not work.
 The command `composer require` will check against your `composer.lock` and may result in an error.
 You need to run `composer update` to update all packages to the latest version.